 How to Register a Student Group

 Official student groups at Evergreen are called Registered Student Organizations (RSO).
-It’s easy to get started with a new group or re-register your current group.
+Connect with an advisor today to talk about opportunities this year!

 Why Register Your Student Group?